jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 - remove the inconveniencies and relieve the distresses immediately complained of, and
 - prevent any future return of the like inconveniencies and distresses.

-They often propose to=
+They often propose to:
 - re-model the constitution, and
 - alter, in its most essential parts, the system of government that has given peace, security, and glory for several centuries to its citizens.

 The party is commonly intoxicated with the imaginary beauty of this ideal system which they have no experience of.
 Their eloquent leaders paint this system in the most dazzling colours.

 Those leaders might have meant only their own aggrandisement.
 In time, many of them become the dupes of their own sophistry.
 They are as eager for this great reformation as the weakest and most foolish of their followers.
 The leaders commonly preserve their own heads, free from this fanaticism.
 Yet they dare not always disappoint their followers' expectations.

 The followers are often obliged to act as if they were under the common delusion, contrary to their conscience.
 The party's violence frequently obtains nothing by=
 - refusing all palliatives, temperaments, reasonable accommodations, and